National Register Listings in Angelina County, Texas

 Angelina County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Angelina County, Texas.
+This timeline provides a concise overview of the key events in the history of Angelina County, Texas.

 - 1805: The area that would become Angelina County is part of the disputed Neutral Ground between Spanish Texas and the United States.